top of page

-Undocumented people – mainly refugees from Syria and Africa – sung the 18th century slave song Many Thousand, while afterwards the sea salt was blessed by a Winti Priestess.
+Undocumented people – mainly refugees from Syria and Africa – sung the 18th century slave song Many Thousand gone, while afterwards the sea salt was blessed by a Winti Obiaman.
 Afterwards the audience could complete the ritual by taking a small portion of the blessed salt home in order to dissolve this in water as a symbol for dissolving the pain from the past.

 For the participants in the ceremony the dissolved salt functions as a consolation in remembrance of their ancestors or relatives or as a symbol of compassion with the people who still suffer or die as a result of slavery, oppression and poverty.